 Once the website is built, the website will be yours and represent your business that’s why you need to look at taking care of your site after launch when you are looking at designers.
 There are a number of considerations that come in here.
 The first is whether you can update your site easily.
 Even if after completing your content you never want to touch it again, at some point it will require some changes, even if it is just adjusting prices.
 You’ll want to sure that you can do that yourself quite easily.

 Websites are not “set it and forget it”.
 They require updates for features and security.
 You’ll need to do backups and updates to keep your site in top shape.
-This may be too much for you, so find out if a designer offers support and maintenance.
+This may be too much for you, so find out if a designer offers support and maintenance, what is included and what the cost is.
 Even if you are planning to do this all yourself, it is good to know what is offered if plans change or you need to outsource something.

 The final thing to think about in this category is training.
 No one expects you to immediately take over a website and know how to do everything (or anything), so find out what type of training the designer provides so that you know how you will learn how to use your site.
 You’ll thank yourself later for asking these questions.

 Hiring a Web Designer Doesn’t Have to Be Overwhelming, You Just Need to Know the Questions to Ask